APPLE COMPUTER - HOW TO CLEAR THE LOGIN SECTION OF KEYCHAIN

-This can also help if you lost access [for no apparent reason] to your mail.mil
+This can also help if you lost access [for no apparent reason] to any sites you use your CAC on.

 Step 1-1: Click: Go (top of screen), Utilities, double click Keychain Access.app

-(You can type: keychain access using Spotlight (which is my preferred method))
+(You can also type: keychain access using Spotlight (this is my preferred method))

-Step 2-2: Select login (under Keychains), and All Items (under Category).
+Step 1-2: Select login (under Keychains), and All Items (under Category) see image below.
 You will see all items that are being saved in your Keychain Access.
 These can include your Airport password for your home Wi-Fi network and / or CAC websites / Identity preferences that you have visited and used your CAC on previously.

 Step 1-3: Click the column heading titled Kind, scroll down to Identity preference, Delete all CAC enabled websites you are having problems accessing.
 You can hold your control key and click your single button Mac mouse and select Delete, or if you have a two button mouse right click and select Delete.

 NOTE: Yours will probably have a red circle with a white X